akumar8be24/Car-Racing-and-AI/README.md

 ## Innovation

-PitMind is not only a telemetry dashboard and not only an AI chat interface.
+Veritasppen is not only a telemetry dashboard and not only an AI chat interface.
 Its distinctive value is the connection between replayable race evidence, deterministic strategy scoring, and explainable AI narration.